joemoose/dungeoneers.d20/docs/appendix-g.md

 	!!! info "Example"

-		Zathar the Sorcerer invokes a flying carpet, which he uses to make an escape.
+		Zathar the Sorcerer invokes a flying carpet, which he uses to escape.
 He sacrifices three essences (the rug is about his size and can *magically fly* for *2 rounds*).

 - **HARM**